 2. Cuisinart DCC-3200 14-Cup Glass Carafe with Stainless Steel Handle Programmable Coffeemaker

-Unlike so many drip-style coffee makers, the Cuisinart’s heating elements actually get hot enough to brew industry-standard coffee!
+Unlike so many drip-style coffee makers, Cuisinart’s heating elements actually get hot enough to brew industry-standard coffee!
 A lot of common models don’t ever reach the optimum brewing range, even on their highest settings.
-This one runs hotter, and has more precise controls than the competition.
+This one runs hotter and has more precise controls than the competition.

-Temperature in the carafe is also adjustable!
-There low, medium and high settings for the heating element, so that you can control exactly how hot the coffee is when it’s being poured.
+The temperature in the carafe is also adjustable!
+There low, medium, and high settings for the heating element, so that you can control exactly how hot the coffee is when it’s being poured.
 The high setting is best for folks who add milk and sweetener to their coffee.
 The lower setting is ideal for anyone who wants to drink theirs right away.